Promoting equity and environmental conservation in Asia towards a sustainable and inclusive future for people and our

 ADM Capital Foundation has been granted tax exempt status under Section 88 of the Hong Kong Government Inland Revenue Ordinance and 501(c) (3) charitable status in the United States.

 With research as a point of departure, we work toward specific change objectives we see as points of leverage to protect marine and terrestrial biodiversity, mitigate climate change and combat environmental degradation in the region.
-We aim to work with a diversity of partners to have a significant and sustainable impact.
+We aim to work with a diversity of partners from governments, educational institutions, NGOs, the business sector and even the general public to promote new ways of working and policies that underpin change.
+We aim to have a significant and sustainable impact, developing and driving effective communication to help change attitudes.

 We believe in

 Watch the video about our mission, goals, and what impact we are driving here at ADMCF.

 Our Approach to Philanthropy

 Leveraging Our Impact

 We leverage the impact of our work through co-funding.
 In establishing the Foundation, the ADM Capital principals recognised that others were similarly interested in catalyzing change in Asia but were uncertain of the best approach.

 We fill that gap by providing a shared funding vehicle, helping others fund alongside us and thus maximise the impact of any given project or initiative.